hhvm/hhvm-autoload/README.md

 }
 ```

 This will look for autoloadable definitions in `src/`, and also look in `vendor/`.
-It will pay attention to the `autoload` sections of `composer.json` inside the `vendor/` directory.
+Projects in `vendor/` are only processed if they also contain a `hh_autoload.json` file.

+Previously we also supported projects without `hh_autoload.json` by simulating Composer's autoload behavior, but we no longer do because that mostly applied to PHP files which HHVM can no longer parse.

 The following settings are optional:

  - `"extraFiles": ["file1.hack"]` - files that should not be autoloaded, but should be `require()`ed by `vendor/autoload.hack`.
 This should be needed much less frequently than under Composer
  - `"includeVendor": false` - do not include `vendor/` definitions in `vendor/autoload.hack`
- - `"autoloadFilesBehavior": "scan"|"exec"` - whether autoload `files` from vendor should be `scan`ned for definitions, or `exec`uted by `vendor/autoload.hack` - `scan` is the default, and generally favorable, but `exec` is needed if you have dependencies that need code to be executed on startup. `scan` is sufficient if your dependencies just use `files` because they need to define things that aren't classes, which is usually the case.
  - `"devRoots": [ "path/", ...]` - additional roots to only include in dev mode, not when installed as a dependency.
  - `"relativeAutoloadRoot": false` - do not use a path relative to `__DIR__` for autoloading.
 Instead, use the path to the folder containing `hh_autoload.json` when building the autoload map.
  - `"failureHandler:" classname<Facebook\AutoloadMap\FailureHandler>` - use the specified class to handle definitions that aren't the Map.
 Your handler will not be invoked for functions or constants